TechShivvy/raspi-4-config/README.md

 ## QoL Tips

 1. **Proper Shutdown and Restart**:
-   - Avoid abruptly pulling out the power supply from the Raspberry Pi to prevent data corruption and file loss.
-   - Always use the commands `sudo poweroff` for a proper shutdown and `sudo reboot` for a restart in the Raspberry Pi terminal.
+   - To avoid data corruption and file loss, use the following commands in the Raspberry Pi terminal:
+     - For a proper shutdown:
+       ```
+       sudo poweroff
+       ```
+     - For a restart:
+       ```
+       sudo reboot
+       ```
+   - These commands ensure that your Raspberry Pi goes through a controlled shutdown and restart process.

 2. **Double-Check Connection and IP**:
    - If you encounter connection errors, verify that you are using the correct IP address based on your chosen connection method (Wi-Fi or Ethernet).